-The Hunger Games was banned in Vietnam for showing youth violence, though the ban has more to do with Vietnam not being happy with a film that shows youngsters fighting back against a totalitarian state (which is odd, considering that China is more totalitarian than Vietnam and even that country allowed The Hunger Games to be shown).
+The Hunger Games is also banned in that country for showing youth violence, though the ban has more to do with Vietnam not being happy with a film that shows youngsters fighting back against a totalitarian state (which is odd, considering that China is more totalitarian than Vietnam and even that country allowed The Hunger Games to be shown).

-The Girl With the Dragon Tattoo is also banned in that country, though the decision was more the idea for Sony's international distribution company, who protested against Vietnam's censors cutting out the nude scenes.
+This would also happen to The Girl With the Dragon Tattoo, though the decision was more the idea for Sony's international distribution company, who protested against Vietnam's censors cutting out the nude scenes.